capricornlg/application-manager/README.md

-Long running application | Will always be restarted when exited Short runing application | Will be launched periodly Periodic long running application |Long running applicatin but will be restart periodic Application avialable time range|Application can be only avialable in a specific time range daily (all app can have this behavior)
+Long running application | Will always be restarted when exited Short runing application | Will be launched periodly Periodic long running application |Long running applicatin but will be restart periodic Application avialable time range|Application can be only avialable in a specific time range daily (all app can have this behavior) with timezone definition

 ## Development tecnical